-- · Possess a valid prerequisite credential - · Five years of full-time experience - Satisfy the basic skills requirement.
-(CBEST or CSET: Writing Skills) - Verify employment in an administrative position on form CL-777 or Verification of Fieldwork.
+- Possess a valid prerequisite credential - Five years of full-time experience - Basic Writing Skills Requirement contact College of Education Credential Analyst for specifics. - Verify employment in an administrative position on form CL-777 or Verification of Fieldwork.

 The Preliminary Administrative Services Credential program consists of the following course sequence: